bruceravel/SCFtests/README.md

 and uranyl &ndash; were the fitting results for E0 parameters more sensible with _Feff8_ and self-consistency.

-In most cases, the worst fitting result was with _Feff8_ without self-consistency.
+In most cases, the fit using _Feff8_ without self-consistency resulted in the largest statistical parameters.

 [Artemis](http://bruceravel.github.io/demeter/) has used _Feff6_ for
 years.
 Nothing presented here suggests that was a bad idea.